thomas-haslwanter/statsintro/rst/statsContinuous.rst

 -  The F-value is the larger mean squares value divided by the smaller value.
 (If we only have two groups, the F-value is the square of the corresponding t-value.
-See listing [py:multivariate]).
+(See listing below.)

 -  From the F-value, we can looking up the corresponding p-value.

-See also the ipython notebook `anovaOneway.ipynb <http://nbviewer.ipython.org/url/work.thaslwanter.at/Stats/ipynb/anovaOneway.ipynb>`_:
+See also the ipython notebook `anovaOneway.ipynb <http://nbviewer.ipython.org/url/raw.github.com/thomas-haslwanter/statsintro/master/ipynb/anovaOneway.ipynb>`_:

 .. literalinclude:: ..\Code\anovaOneway.py